Galina Blankenship

 Although Turkish has developed an effective case-marking system (that signals the relations between the elements in the sentence through inflection suffixes of nouns) to keep such strings of nouns apart, the boundaries between noun phrases, including their modifiers, are often not immediately clear, not least because markings for some cases are the same.

-Such boundaries are, therefore, often marked with a gap (discontinuity between the adjacent constituents) or the so-called comma intonation, signaled with the falling intonation and pausing in speech and shown with a comma.
+Such boundaries are, therefore, often marked with a gap (discontinuity between the adjacent constituents) or the so-called comma intonation, signaled with the falling intonation and pausing in speech (and shown with a comma in writing).

 The major instance of such a gap in Turkish sentences is the one that follows the topic/subject in a sentence.
-Turkish topic constituents are typically separated from the rest of the sentence by a short pause (unless the adjacent constituent is the verb), marked by a comma in writing.
+Turkish topic constituents are typically separated from the rest of the sentence by a short pause, marked by a comma in writing.

 Karşıdan gelen, karım olacak.